Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 ### Hacker

 **AKA**: Netrunner, Console Jockey, Code Cowboy, NIMrod (*archaic*.
 From **N**eural **I**nterface **M**odem, an older generation of interface technology), Decker (*archaic*.
-From cyberdeck another obsolete interface technology).
+From cyberdeck, another obsolete interface technology).

-In the old days you'd have programmed with keyboards and monitors but now, thanks to your interface, you soar through the endless virtual terrain of the Net like a vengeful god of info freedom.
+In the old days you'd have programmed with keyboards and monitors but now, thanks to your interface, you soar through the endless virtual terrain of the Net like a vengeful god of data liberation.
 If they put up a wall, you tear it down with a thought.
-If they build a data prison, you code yourself a virtual grenade to blow the gates open.
-Thanks to your interface, you can do with just a thought, hacks that would have taken your granddaddy a week of coding.
+If they build a data prison, you code yourself a virtual ram to blow the gates open.
+Thanks to your interface, you make with a thought, hacks your granddaddy would've taken a week to code.

 ::: callout right
 #### Legends of the Net

 ##### cP@1nz

-Back when we used bigass cyberdecks and trodes to access a Net that was an infinite perspective grid of green lines dotted with gaudy neon data fortress icons, cP@1nz pulled a series of practical jokes that have yet to be topped.
-He's the one who hacked the nuclear launch sequence to text congress "HAHA!
-BOOM!" instead of actually firing missiles, and then posted the launch codes on the Net for other hackers to exploit.
-Lots and lots of other hackers.
+Back when we used bigass cyberdecks and 'trodes to access a Net of green perspective lines dotted with gaudy neon data fortress icons, cP@1nz pulled a series of practical jokes that have yet to be topped.
+They're the one who hacked the nuclear launch sequence to text all of congress "HAHA!
+BOOM!" instead of firing missiles and then leaked the launch codes.

 ##### Betty Talent

-Let's be honest, most hackers get one big score before they become targets for Black Talon and every corp hacker out there.
-They don't get to retire, they end up brain fried, but Betty Talent's all kinds of the exception to that.
+Let's be honest, most hackers get one big score before they become targets for every corp hacker out there.
+They don't get to retire, they end up brain fried, but Betty Talent's all kinds of exceptions.
 After her big score she didn't get dead, she got a sweet job offer to be Black Talon's superstar hacker.

 ##### The Black Monk

 The monk is just a myth...right?
 A boogeyman of the Net.
-They say he keeps the ghosts of unfortunate hackers trapped in jars in some fortress in the Net, but no one can extract your consciousness through the Net, let alone keep it around after your meat brain dies...right?
+They say he keeps the minds of unfortunate hackers trapped in jars in some fortress construct, but no one can extract your consciousness through the Net, let alone keep it around after your meat brain dies...right?
 :::

-On the other hand, your granddaddy didn't have to worry about attack barriers and black IC that can use that magical interface of yours to hack your brain and mess you up in ways there aren't even words for.
-Brain death is just the beginning grandson.
+On the other hand, your granddaddy didn't have to worry about attack barriers and black IC that can use that magical interface of yours to hack your brain and mess you up in ways there aren't even senses for, let alone words.
+Brain death is just the beginning, Kid.

-As a hacker you'll find yourself using your skills to maybe crack Terradyne's secure net and steal the 3d model of their latest VecD rotor and give it to your "employer," or sell it to the highest bidder, or maybe both.
+As a hacker you'll find yourself using your skills to maybe crack Terradyne's secure net and steal a 3d model of their latest VecD rotor for your "employer," or sell to the highest bidder, or maybe both.
 Don't think your "employer" wouldn't do the same to you.

-Find the Hacking section on page XXX for more about what you do.
+Find the Hacking section for more details  about what you do.

 #### Trademark Skills